 Medicines: Certain drugs can make you pee less, including:

 - Nonsteroidal anti-inflammatories (NSAIDs), like aspirin and ibuprofen

 - Contrast liquids, sometimes used when doctors take an X-ray or another image of your body

 Kidney disease: Oliguria can cause kidney failure, but more often it’s a symptom that your kidneys aren’t working the way they should.

 Your doctor will start by asking questions about how long you’ve had the problem, how bad it is, and other things that might be going on with you.
-For example, she'll want to know if you've been vomiting, had diarrhea, or felt any pain in your belly.
-You also should tell her about any medications you take.
+For example, they'll want to know if you've been vomiting, had diarrhea, or felt any pain in your belly.
+You also should tell them about any medications you take.

 The treatment for oliguria depends on the cause.
 If you're dehydrated, your doctor will recommend that you drink more fluids and electrolytes.
 In serious cases, you may need fluids through an IV (a tube that puts fluid directly into a vein in your hand or arm).

 More fluids can also help you pass small kidney stones, as can drugs that relax the muscles in the tube that carries pee from your kidneys to your bladder (the ureter).
 If the stones are large, your doctor may recommend using sound waves to break them up or surgery to take them out.
 Surgery can also fix other types of obstructions.